tgulu/Green-House-Projects/README.md

 ## Features

-### Home Page
+### Home Section

-- Introduction to Greenhouse Project, featuring its mission and an overview of the platform.
+- Introduction to The Greenhouse Project, featuring its mission and an overview of the platform.
 - Showcase of featured artists and events.

-### Events
+### Past Events Section

 - List of upcoming and past events.
-- Details on how to participate or attend Greenhouse Jam sessions and other gatherings.
+- Video showcasing a previous Green Room Event

-### Music Discovery
+### Music Discovery Section

 - Integration with the SoundCloud API to showcase curated playlists and featured tracks from Brighton-based artists.
 - Play music directly from the platform.